 More than 15,000…

 Added by Michael Pritchard on June 25, 2012 at 17:48 — No Comments

 The Royal Astronomical Society has announced the death of Peter Hingley, the Librarian at its Burlington House headquarters.
 Peter had an extraordinary knowledge of historical astronomical documents and will be missed by all who knew him.
 Although not a photographic historian per se Hingley had a detailed knowledge of photography and how it related to astronomy (see:…Continue

 Added by Michael Pritchard on June 25, 2012 at 5:28 — No Comments

 The Ransom Center has appointed Jessica S. McDonald, a curator of photography at the San Francisco Museum of Modern Art, as its new chief curator of photography.
 McDonald begins her position at the Ransom Center in September.

-As the Nancy Inman and Marlene Nathan Meyerson Curator of Photography, McDonald will oversee a…Continue
+As the Nancy Inman and Marlene Nathan Meyerson Curator of Photography, McDonald will oversee a collection that spans from the world’s…Continue

 Added by Michael Pritchard on June 23, 2012 at 6:09 — No Comments